luke-gto/telegram-wordcloud-generator/README.md

 3. Save the file in a directory and don't forget its name

 4. You need a [stopwords](https://en.wikipedia.org/wiki/Stop_word) list for your language in order to clean the chat from useless words.
-You can find [here](https://github.com/stopwords-iso/) a collection of stopwords for multiple languages.
+You can find [here](https://github.com/stopwords-iso/) a collection of stopwords lists for multiple languages.
 Download the one you need.

 5. Install the required libraries
 		 ```pip install -r requirements.txt```